simao/gush/README.md

 Would be nice to have gush receive UDP packets with the same format as statsd.

-If we send these events to ESPER, we can then write queries that correlate statsd keys to database events, for example:
+If we send these events to Esper, we can then write queries that correlate statsd keys to database events, for example:

 - What is the CR since the last deploy?

 - Did the number of bookings increase since the last deploy?

-## Use another logging library

-scala-logging with a log4j backend is deprecated.

-We need to migrate to scala-logging with a sl4j provider.
-I think logback would be the best alternative as it's easier to migrate from log4j2.

 ## The deploy process is still a bit sketchy